Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has two wins against the spread in three games this year.
+- Louisiana Tech has two wins against the spread in three games this season.

-- Louisiana Tech's games this year have gone over the point total in all three opportunities.
+- The Bulldogs have been favored by 11.5 points or more one time this season and have not covered the spread in any of them.

-- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team scores more than 29.7 points.
+- When Louisiana Tech scores more than 29.7 points, it is 2-1 against the spread and 1-2 overall.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.